-- Ensure that, through improved communications between the Council and its community, members of the Council's community are aware of the Council and its role. - Inform members of the Council's community of their rights to be kept informed of the Council's activities via newspaper advertisements and other Council publications. - Have staff who are in regular contact with members of the Council's community personally invite members to attend Council meetings at which items in which they may have an interest are to be considered. - Ensure that members of the Council's community are aware of the dates, times and places of Council meetings. - Publish notice of Council's Ordinary Meetings in accordance with update Clause 232 of the Regulation on a six monthly basis. - Each six months, the Council is to give notice of the next six meetings by an update single advertisement placed in each of local newspapers, that is, in the North West Magazine, Warren Weekly and Coonabarabran Times. - Notice of any change to the Ordinary Meeting schedule during the six monthly periods covered by the advertisement will be given by separate notice. - Each notice to contain advice of the entitlement of members of the public to attend the meeting and an invitation for them to do so. - Ensure that members of the Council's community receive meaningful information on the Council's operations. - Early in each financial year, prepare a leaflet containing succinct and meaningful information, in plain English, on the Council's operations for the past year and its planned operations and budget for the current year. - Publicise the availability of the leaflet and have staff hand a copy to any member of the Council's community with whom they come in contact. - Investigate having the leaflet mailed out to members of the Council's community, either with the rate notices of constituent councils or otherwise. - Establish a proper complaints handling procedure. - Establish a complaints database. - Provide a form for use by members of the Council community who which to make a complaint.
-Use of the form is not to be compulsory. - Ensure that all complaints are recorded in the database. - The General Manager to investigate all complaints and to make a determination on an appropriate response. - At regular and frequent intervals, report to the Council on complaints received and on the response.
+- Ensure that, through improved communications between the Council and its community, members of the Council's community are aware of the Council and its role. - Inform members of the Council's community of their rights to be kept informed of the Council's activities via newspaper advertisements and other Council publications. - Ensure that members of the Council's community receive meaningful information on the Council's operations. - Early in each financial year, prepare a leaflet containing succinct and meaningful information, in plain English, on the Council's operations for the past year and its planned operations and budget for the current year.

+- Publicise the availability of the leaflet and have staff hand a copy to any member of the Council's community with whom they come in contact, or send out with the rate notices of constituent councils or otherwise. - Establish a proper complaints handling procedure. - Ensure that all complaints are recorded in the database. - The General Manager to investigate all complaints and to make a determination on an appropriate response.